 You will be expected to be tolerant, accepting and understanding of others.

-The interview in each station was seven minutes long and there was a two-minute (or longer) gap between stations.
-No information was provided in advance and there was no reading or writing component to any of the online interview stations.
+The interview in each station will be eight minutes long with a two-minute gap between stations.
+No information will be provided in advance, and there will be no reading or writing component to any of the online or in-person interview stations.

 We are often asked questions about how candidates can best prepare for a medical school interview.
 We offer the following advice.